-A financial assessment will determine affordability of alternative accommodation and will be based on:
+The financial assessment will determine affordability of alternative accommodation and will be based on;

-- The current market value of the districts average house prices. - Affordability to buy a property on the open market including a deposit and potential mortgage payments (including affordable home ownership options such as shared ownership, if available). - The district's annual average private rented prices.
+- The annual market value of the districts average house price - Affordability to buy a property on the open market including, deposit and potential mortgage payments - The district's annual average private rented prices

-Applicants must include copies of all property transactions including solicitor's completion forms, valuations, surveys and bank, building society or lending organisation statements relating to current owned properties and properties sold within 5 years prior to submitting a housing application.
-Failure to provide all necessary documentation when the application is submitted will result in the application being returned to the applicant as an incomplete form.
+Owner Occupiers must include copies of all property transactions including solicitor's completion forms/valuations surveys and bank/building society/lending organisation statements dating when and if the property was/is to be sold must also be enclosed.
+Failure to provide all necessary documentation within 14 days will result in the application being returned to the applicant as an incomplete form.

-The assessment will include an investigation as to whether the applicant/household has sufficient funds to secure alternative suitable and appropriate housing to meet their housing need and may include:
+The assessment will include an investigation as to whether the applicant has sufficient funds to secure alternative suitable and appropriate housing to meet their housing need and may include:

-- Ownership of any interest in a property, whether in the United Kingdom or outside the United Kingdom; - Details of property currently owned or formerly owned within the last five years; - Level of personal assets, savings, equity within existing or former home: - Potential for securing grants including disabled facilities grants to enable adaptations to be undertaken to their existing home, use of existing income or capital from the owner occupied home, selling of existing accommodation to repurchase alternative accommodation to meet housing need; - Any mobile homes/static caravans/motor caravans.
+- Ownership of any interest in a property, whether in the United Kingdom or outside the United Kingdom; - Details of property currently owned or formerly owned within the last five years; - Level of personal assets, savings, equity within existing or former home; - Potential for securing grants including disabled facilities grants to enable adaptations to be undertaken to their existing home, use of existing income or capital from the owner occupied home, selling of existing accommodation to repurchase alternative accommodation to meet housing need; - Any mobile homes/static caravans/motor caravans.

 As part of the registration process if the applicant(s) are unable to meet their housing need through the release of financial resources and wider assets (as set out in the eligibility criteria), the applicant will be banded accordingly.
-It will be the responsibility of the applicant to provide evidence of alternative housing options being unavailable to them.